arvigeus/AZ-204/Questions/Functions.md

 ---

-Question: A client wants to set up a system that receives JSON payloads from various services.
-The payload data is then to be stored in a database.
-How would you design an Azure Function to cater to this need?
-Fill in the triggers and bindings in the following code:
+Question: A customer is keen on setting up a system that is capable of accepting JSON payloads from an assortment of services.
+This payload data is then intended to be stored in a database that is optimal for storing large amounts of structured, non-relational data, such as metadata, user data, and diagnostic data.
+How would you structure an Azure Function to accommodate this need?
+Please provide the triggers and bindings in the following code.

 ```cs
 [FunctionName("ProcessPayload")]